curl/everything-curl/libcurl-http-cookies.md

     curl_easy_setopt(curl, CURLOPT_COOKIELIST, my_cookie);

-If that given cookie would match an already existing cookie (with the same domain and path etc), it would overwrite the old one with the new contents.
+If that given cookie would match an already existing cookie (with the same domain and path, etc.), it would overwrite the old one with the new contents.

 ### Get all cookies from the cookie store